You’ve got a customer. Now what? The relationship doesn’t end when someone clicks the “buy” button; in fact, it’s really just beginning.

 Investing in the initial success of your customers pays off later in the customer lifecycle: It not only keeps them coming back for repeat business, it inspires them to refer more customers to you.
 As Murphy wrote in another blog post, “You make sure your customers are successful and they’ll make sure you’re successful.”

-Because this phase is all about encouraging your customers to successfully use your product or service, you can consider someone “onboarded” once they are either getting value from the consumption of the product or service or, if your product or service is more complex or long-term, they see the value potential from their relationship with you.
+Because this phase is all about encouraging your customers to successfully use your product or service, you can consider someone “onboarded” once they are either getting value from the consumption of the product or service or, if your product or service is more complex or long-term, they see the value potential of their relationship with you.

 “What this means is that you have to identify the point where they first get value — where they first start to achieve their goals,” Murphy wrote.
 “This is the time they first start achieving the things that are going to make sure that they’re on the road to their desired outcome.”

 Once you’ve identified where your customers start seeing value from your brand, you can reverse engineer your onboarding process by determining what the customer needs to get to that point.
 If you have a membership site, is completing the first lesson going to give them a new perspective and, therefore, make them realize your potential and draw them in further?
-If you own a gym, is experiencing that rush of adrenaline and stress relief the thing that works for your customers, or is losing a certain amount of body fat?
-Your communications and outreach will be focused on getting customers to achieve those milestones.
+If you own a gym, is experiencing that rush of adrenaline and stress relief the thing that works for your customers, or is it losing a certain amount of body fat?
+Your communication and outreach methods will be focused on getting customers to achieve those milestones.

 You can determine what this “Aha!” moment is by asking your customers via surveys.
 Surveys can give you insight into what your customers’ desired outcomes from your product are so that you can better understand their needs and build success milestones around it — as well as adjust your marketing if needed to speak to those desires.